apache/kylin/odbc/README.md

 ODBC Driver to interactive with Kylin REST server

-The projects is written as a Visual Studio 2012 project.
-The entry of the project is KylinODBC.sln.
+The projects are organized as a Visual Studio 2012 solution.
+The entry of the solution is KylinODBC.sln.
 Mind the VS version.

 ## Contents in the folder